Get us in your inbox

 • River West/West Town

 Breathing new life into the ancient tradition of Greek and Roman bath houses, Aire Ancient Baths is a singular spa experience in Chicago.
 The awe-inspiring space, which is built inside an old factory in River West, is like a hidden bunker designed for peaceful retreats.
 You can just explore the indoor and outdoor baths—ranging from frigid to hot and incorporating steam, salt and jets—or add on a relaxing massage.
-The spa also offers packaged experiences for one or two people such as the wine bath, where you’ll take advantage of the antioxidant properties of grapes with a 30-minute soak and cranial massage and an hour-long massage with grapeseed oil.
+The spa also offers packaged experiences for one or two people such as the Signature Wine Experience, where you’ll take advantage of the antioxidant properties of grapes with a 30-minute soak and cranial massage and an hour-long massage with grapeseed oil.

 • price 3 of 4